rackerlabs/support-how-to/content/exchange/set-up-autodiscover-for-outlook.md

 - Automatic mapping of shared mailboxes

-**Note:** You can use the Outlook Web App to set up automatic out-of-office replies without Autodiscover.

-### Set up the Autodiscover DNS record

-To set up the Autodiscover DNS record, see [Set up DNS records for Cloud Office email and Skype for Business](https://support.rackspace.com/how-to/set-up-dns-records-for-cloud-office-email-and-skype-for-business/#autodiscover-records).
+See [DNS record definitions](https://support.rackspace.com/how-to/dns-record-definitions/#cname-record) for information on configuring Autodiscover for your domain.

 ### Test Autodiscover functionality in Outlook

-To determine if the Autodiscover service is configured properly,  use the Test E-mail AutoConfiguration tool in Outlook.
+To determine if the Autodiscover service is configured properly,  use the **Test E-mail AutoConfiguration** tool in Outlook.

+1. Open Outlook and then minimize the Outlook application.

-1. While Outlook is running, press and hold down the **CTRL** key, and then right-click the Outlook icon in the system tray or notification area on the lower-right corner of the screen.
+2. While Outlook is running, press and hold down the **CTRL** key, and then right-click the Outlook icon in the system tray or notification area on the lower right corner of the screen.

-2. From the menu, select **Test E-mail AutoConfiguration**.
+3. From the menu, select **Test E-mail AutoConfiguration**.

     <img src="{% asset_path exchange/set-up-autodiscover-for-outlook/autodiscover1.png %}" alt="" />

-3. Enter your email address and password.

-4. Clear the **Use Guessmart** and **Secure Guessmart Authentication** check boxes.

-    Ensure that the Use Autodiscover check box is selected.
+4. Uncheck the **Use Guessmart** and **Secure Guessmart Authentication** check boxes.
+Autodiscover is the only check box that is selected.

+5. Enter your email address and password.

-5. Click test.
+6. Click test.

     The result tab shows that Autodiscover is detected.
     <img src="{% asset_path exchange/set-up-autodiscover-for-outlook/autodiscover2.png %}" alt="" />